willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 2.1 General
 -----------

-2.1.1 Good Names are essential to sound software design.
-Each name associated to a software construct **must** be defined clearly and multiple names **must** not be used to refer to the same concept.
+2.1.1 Good names are essential to sound software design.
+Terms **must** be clear and well-defined, and terminology **must** be used consistently; i.e., in documentation and for names of directories, types, functions, variables, etc. Multiple terms **should** not be used to refer to the same concept and a concept **should** not be referred to by multiple terms.

+      Using a clear, limited set of terminology in a software project helps maintain the consistency and integrity of the software, and it makes the code easier to understand for developers and users.

 2.1.2 Every name **must** be meaningful.
 Its meaning **must** be clear to other code developers and users, not just the author of the name.